 Design by Maia Gawor-Sloane

-“Dog-Eared” is a free bi-monthly newsletter that explores death, grief, and memory.
-There is also additional weekly content for paying subscribers: Wednesday’s “Process Diaries” and Saturday’s “Saturday Mournings.”
-Paying subscribers also gain access to the entire archive, including essays previously published under “You Can’t Laugh.”
-There are three tiers available: monthly ($5/mo), annually ($50/yr), and founding patron ($75/yr).
+Dog-Eared is a Sunday newsletter that explores death, grief, literature, and memory.
+There is also additional weekly content for paying subscribers: Wednesday’s Process Diaries, Friday’s Things I Love, and extra [BONUS READS] sent periodically.
+Paying subscribers also gain access to the entire archive There are three tiers available: monthly ($5/mo), annually ($50/yr), and founding patron ($75/yr).

 An important note: Substack newsletters tend to end up in spam or junk folders!
-If you want to be certain you don’t miss any updates, make sure to flag “Dog-Eared” so that it is sent to your primary mail folder.
+If you want to be certain you don’t miss any updates, make sure to flag Dog-Eared so that it is sent to your primary mail folder.

 Finally, this newsletter’s logo is by artist Maia Gawor-Sloane.
 I am fortunate to have her onboard as my house designer, and you can look forward to seeing more illustrations and graphics in my essays from here on out.
 You can see her full portfolio here.